ibm-cloud-docs/solution-tutorials/cloud-usage.md

     ```
     {: pre}

-While the data-driven approach provides the most flexibility in exploring usage, a more thorough explanation is beyond the scope of this introductory tutorial.
+While the data-driven approach provides the most flexibility in exploring usage, a more thorough explanation is beyond the scope of this tutorial.
+The GitHub project [openwhisk-cloud-usage-sample](https://github.com/IBM-Cloud/openwhisk-cloud-usage-sample) has been created and combines {{site.data.keyword.cloud_notm}} services with Cloud Functions to provide a sample implementation.

 ## Expand the tutorial
 {: #expand}